-Starting your own self-employed business, or even a side hustle, can be an exciting time.
+Whether your hobby became your main business or you began working a side hustle to supplement your income, starting your own self-employed business can be an exciting time.
 It can also be an uncertain time as you try to navigate an area of your business that you probably didn’t spend much time thinking about – taxes.

 You may already be familiar with your personal income taxes, but when you become self-employed, you need to report your self-employed business income and expenses on your tax return.
 Fortunately, it isn’t difficult once you know what you need to do: